-- If applicant is under 16, both parents and the child must be present unless one parent presents an original court order for sole custody, a death certificate for the other parent, or a notarized Statement of Consent or Special Circumstances from the absent parent
+- If applicant is under 16, both parents and the child must be present unless one parent presents an original court order for sole custody, a death certificate for the other parent, or a notarized Statement of Consent or Special Circumstances (DS-3053) from the absent parent

 - Fees: 424 AED (if under age 16), 534 AED (if age 16+), payable in cash or by credit card.
 Some of the credit/debit cards are not accepted by the system.

-Effective April 2, 2018, the passport execution fee increased from $25 to $35.
+The passport execution fee increased from $25 to $35.
 The $10 execution fee increase applies to U.S. passport applicants using the DS-11 form including: first-time applicants over age 16, children under age 16, and applicants who reapply after reporting their previous passport lost or stolen.

 Customers applying with the DS-11 form at a U.S. embassy or consulate abroad pay two separate fees: an application fee to the U.S. Department of State and the execution fee to the Passport Acceptance Facility (such as a post office in the United States or a U.S. embassy or consulate abroad).
 Accordingly, the total passport fee for such applicants will increase by $10 in total.